How To Make Hand Sanitizers: A Guide for Beginners

 - Rub your hands together.
 Remember that you cover the entire surface of all the fingers and hands.

 - Continue to rub your for 30 to 50 seconds or until the hands are dry.
 Though it can take at least 50 seconds, it can sometimes take longer for the sanitizer to kill several germs.

 Hand Sanitizer vs. Hand Washing

-Knowing when it is best to wash hands and when sanitizers can be helpful, it is mainly to protect yourself from the coronavirus as well as other diseases such as seasonal flu and the common cold.
+Knowing when it is best to wash hands and when sanitizers can be helpful is mainly to protect yourself from the coronavirus and other diseases such as seasonal flu and the common cold.

-They both serve a purpose, washing the hands with water and soap should always be a priority, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, they both serve a purpose; washing the hands with water and soap should always be a priority.
 Only use if water and soap are not available in a given condition.

 - After Blowing the nose, sneezing, or coughing.

 - After touching any surface that could be infected

 Sanitizer is handy on the go way to prevent the germs from spreading when water and soap are not available.
 Alcohol-based hand sanitizers can keep you safe and lower the spread of coronavirus.
 So as we have mentioned above, how to make hand sanitizer step by step to keep you safe from illness.

 Hand sanitizers can be a useful way of getting rid of diseases.
 However, health authorities still advise against handwashing whenever it is possible to keep the hands free from viruses and other germs.
 If you find this information useful, drop a comment below this section.